“Do what you love and you’ll never work a day in your life!” the clichéd saying goes. However, is it really true?

 If someone would ask you what your passion is, what would you say?
 What are you wholeheartedly passionate about? *tick-tock* *tick-tock*…

 The truth is, this question is triggering!
 The majority of people feel pressured to come up with a good answer, and if they don’t, they feel like something is wrong with them.
 Considering everything society and media constantly feed us, that’s no surprise.
-We’ve been told that finding our true passion is a secret to a purposeful and joyful life, and if we don’t discover what it is, well… we’re destined to misery.
-But that’s completely wrong.
-Actually, the whole concept of passion you can often see in many self-help books, motivational speeches, movies, magazines, and other sources is inaccurate.
+We’ve been told that finding our true passion is a secret to a purposeful and joyful life, and if we don’t discover what it is, well… we’re destined for misery.
+But that’s completely misleading.

-The thing with passion is that it’s not something you do; passion is something you feel.
+The thing with passion is that it’s not necessarily something you do; passion is something you feel.

 Passion is a full force of your attention and energy that you give to whatever is right in front of you.